vinuesa/get_phylomarkers/INSTALL.md

 sudo make install
 ```

-NOTE: from GET_PHYLOMERKERS release v2.2.1, or run_get_phylomarkers.sh v2.8.1.0_2024-04-15 onwards, the static snp-sites-static binary is provided for Linux users,
+NOTE: from GET_PHYLOMERKERS release >= v2.2.1, or run_get_phylomarkers.sh => v2.8.1.0_2024-04-15 onwards, the static snp-sites-static binary is provided for Linux users,
-meaning that step 8 can be omitted.
+meaning that the previous step (7) can be omitted.

-9. Issue the following command from within /path/to/test_sequences/core_genome to test if the distro is working on your system: <code>/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA</code>, which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA).
+8. Issue the following command from within /path/to/test_sequences/core_genome to test if the distro is working on your system: <code>/path/to/get_phylomarkers/run_get_phylomarkers_pipeline.sh -R 1 -t DNA</code>, which will run in phylogenomics mode (-R 1), on DNA sequences (-t DNA).

-10. Check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
+9. Check it now on the protein level: 'run_get_phylomarkers_pipeline.sh -R 1 -t PROT'.
 Note that for this second invocation, you will probably not need to prepend the full path to the script anymore, as symlinks were created to the scripts from your $HOME/bin dir, or if you run the lines above with root privileges, from /usr/local/bin.

-11. Explore the help menu of the master script to see the options available for customizing the runs.
+10. Explore the help menu of the master script to see the options available for customizing the runs.
 It is printed to STDOUT when issuing run_get_phylomarkers_pipeline.sh -h or simply run_get_phylomarkers_pipeline.sh

 That's it, enjoy!